 The Brighton Township Police Department is located at 1400 Brighton Road.
-The department consists of thirteen full-time officers and several part-time officers.
+The department consists of fifteen full-time officers and several part-time officers.
 The Department is led by Chief of Police Howard Blinn.
 The Department provides twenty-four hour patrol coverage.
 All non-emergency calls to the department should be directed through the Emergency Services Center Dispatch in Beaver at 724-774-1789.
 All emergency calls are directed to 911.

-Police Department Launches Project Lifesaver
+Project Lifesaver

 The Brighton Township Police Department is a certified and participating member agency of Project Lifesaver.
 This program is designed to help people in our community that have the tendency to wander and was created with two goals; to streamline search and rescue procedures and to help save lives.
 Designated officers of the Police Department have undergone an extensive training course covering Autism, Alzheimer’s, Down Syndrome and other cognitive conditions and are certified as electronic search specialists.